 Singapore is 7 hours ahead of London and does not observe Daylight Saving Time

 LSS Relocation have built up a wealth of knowledge on locations around the World.
-To find out more please visit our information page on relocating to Singapore City
+To find out more please visit our information page To find out more please visit our information page.

 Travelling around Singapore is generally stress free.
 However, for such a small place travelling on foot may not be the best option.
 The heat, humidity and flash rain storms may make travelling by either bus and Mass Rapid Transit (MRT) lines more preferable.
 Owning a car in Singapore isn’t really necessary.
 Public transport is extensive, efficient and affordable and most expats choose to use this rather than drive